 The “cap” means that the program sets an overall limit on the amount of pollution (in this case, carbon dioxide, or CO2) that can be emitted by power plants.
 The cap in Maine started at 6 million tons of CO2 per year and in 2013 was reduced to 3.3 million tons—that means that there are 3.3 million permits, or “allowances,” available.

 Each power plant has to acquire enough permits to cover its emissions or face heavy fines, but they can “trade” or sell them among themselves.
-This program reduces global warming pollution because over time, the state eliminates some of the permits, setting a predictable schedule for requiring power plants to reduce their emissions, and allowing power plants to figure out themselves how to do this most cheaply.
+This program reduces climate-changing pollution because over time, the state eliminates some of the permits, setting a predictable schedule for requiring power plants to reduce their emissions, and allowing power plants to figure out themselves how to do this most cheaply.

 Traditional regulation works differently—it sets a specific limit of pollutant for each source, or requires polluters to use a specific technology.
 In many cases, this is appropriate—especially when the pollutant is highly toxic (like mercury) or has local impacts (like phosphorous in a river).
 CO2 is not toxic and has no direct local impacts, making it a perfect candidate for a cap and trade approach.
 It doesn’t matter where we reduce pollution, as long as we start doing it today!